Ion Codreanu (general): Biography

 He advanced in rank to lieutenant colonel in 1933, and to colonel in 1938.
+In 1940 he was awarded the Order of the Star of Romania, officer rank.
 In 1941, he was first the director of the Higher Cavalry Department, then Commanding Officer of the 6th Cavalry Division.
 He became Head of the Historical Service of the General Staff and following that, the Head of the Royal Military Household in 1942.
 In March 1943, he was promoted to brigadier general, after which he served as Vice-Chief of the General Staff and then Commander of the Higher War School.
 Codreanu was Chief of Operations of the General Staff in 1944 and Inspector of Cavalry in 1945.
 In September 1946 he was promoted to major general, and was appointed General Officer Commanding of the 2nd Corps Area.
 He went into reserve and retired in 1947.